mumble-voip/mumble/docs/dev/build-instructions/README.md

 _Tip:_ You can also [build a specific version or commit](faq.md#build-a-specific-version-or-commit) of Mumble.

-Then go into the cloned repository and run `git submodule update --init --recursive` in order to also clone all submodules.

 In order to actually build Mumble, you can follow one of the following instruction sets:
 - [Build on Windows](build_windows.md)
 - [Build on Linux](build_linux.md)